More Reflections on Harold Bloom

 by Mark Wallace

 Following my reflection of yesterday on The Anxiety of Influence (1973), I wish to return to the subject of Harold Bloom.
-Although my opinion of Anxiety is low, about Bloom in general I am somewhat ambivalent.
+I am not an admirer of Anxiety, but about Bloom in general I am somewhat ambivalent.
 Bloom is an interesting figure by virtue of the fact that working within academia he has produced critical writings that have attained a degree of recognition outside of that system.
-That is a lamentably rare occurrence; most academic literary critics write stuff that only other academic critics want to read, or maybe even can read – the language of academic criticism can seem designed to deter the potentially interested layperson.
-Even people very interested in literature do not tend to read academic stuff to get fresh perspectives and insights.
+That is a rare occurrence: most academic literary critics write stuff that only other academic critics want to read, or maybe even can read – the language of academic criticism can seem designed to deter the potentially interested layperson.
+Even keen readers do not tend to go to academic stuff to get fresh perspectives and insights.

 Bloom has no problem admitting his outsider status, rather he prides himself on it.
 In The Anatomy of Influence (2011), he notes: “Even in the university [Yale] I am isolated, except for my own students, since I am a department of one” (5).
 I was reminded here of that YouTube video “So you Want To Get A PhD in the Humanities”, when the girl says she wants to go to Yale because Harold Bloom teaches there, and the professor tells her: “Harold Bloom is a misogynistic narcissist.
 He’s not even in Yale’s English Department.
 They gave him his own Department of Humanities because nobody could fracking stand him.”
 This sounds plausible.
 Even in print, Bloom is narcissistic, overbearing and self-indulgent.
 But that (admittedly fictional) young student’s love for Bloom is also revealing.
 Bloom deals in the emotions of reading; he unmistakeably delights in reading, and even when making those big unsupported assertions at which he specializes, he’s engaged and engaging – infuriating, perhaps, not never dry.
 And maybe it comes down to that, in the end – Bloom may be wrong, he may be unsystematic, careless, hyperbolic, but his stakes are high, and that in itself is compelling.

-So I think Bloom is an important figure not because he’s a writer I particularly enjoy (I disliked Anxiety and A Map of Misreading (1975); I quite enjoyed, with qualifications, Anatomy.
-The Western Canon (1994) is on my to-read list), but because he represents a form of writing that is rare in the academic system, one where the writer has a very clear and very personal viewpoint, where he is able to articulate a direct response to a literary stimulus, and, by virtue of this, to illuminate how we read and to make us remember, if we have forgotten, why we read.
+So I think Bloom is an important figure not because he’s a writer I always enjoy, but because he represents a form of writing that is rare in the academic system, one where the writer has a very clear and very personal viewpoint, where he is able to articulate a direct response to a literary stimulus, and, by virtue of this, to illuminate how we read and to make us remember, if we have forgotten, why we read.
+In short, Bloom loves reading, and when you read him, you can tell.
+There aren’t many contemporary literary scholars of whom you can say this.

 Bloom, Harold, The Anatomy of Influence (YUP, 2011)